dgerabagi/aiascent-dev/src/Artifacts/A55 - V2V Academy - Glossary of Terms.md

 ### **A**

 *   **Agentic Workflow:** A development process where an AI agent can autonomously plan, reason, and execute complex, multi-step tasks, often involving the use of tools and memory.
+*   **Annotation:** The process of adding descriptive metadata (labels, tags, names) to raw data to make it machine-readable and provide clear context to an AI.
+This is a core practice of Data Curation.
 *   **Apex Skill:** The pinnacle of the V2V pathway, defined as "On-the-Fly Tooling."
 It is the ability to use AI not just as a tool to be used, but as a "foundry" to create bespoke tools and solutions in real-time to solve novel problems.
 *   **Artifact:** A formal, written document (e.g., project plan, requirements document, source code file) that serves as a "source of truth" for a specific part of a project.
 In the DCE workflow, artifacts are the primary medium for instructing and aligning with an AI.